FurtherMore has been launched by Eisai with advice from

 The campaign showcases the lives of women with advanced or metastatic breast cancer (MBC) across the world through real and personal experiences.
 Many of these women have found something unexpected from their diagnosis; something universal; a deeper sense of meaning in their lives and their hopes for living as long as possible.
-FurtherMore explores MBC though these unique and powerful stories, and celebrates what can be achieved when people with this diagnosis get the support they need to live their life to the full.
+FurtherMore explores metastatic breast cancer though these powerful stories, and celebrates what can be achieved when people with this diagnosis get the support they need to live a normal life.

-The hope is that, through these stories, we will raise awareness of MBC, and empower all those affected by the disease to go further in sharing information with their healthcare professional about how they truly wish to live out the remainder of their lives.
+The hope is that, through these stories, we will raise awareness of metastatic breast cancer, and empower all those affected by the disease to go further in sharing information with their healthcare professional about how they truly wish to live with their diagnosis.

 ‘Radio Silence’ in

 metastatic breast cancer